vlang/v/vlib/x/vweb/README.md

 or a compiled .html template file) will result in an instant refresh of your app in the browser.
 No need to quit the app, rebuild it, and refresh the page in the browser!

-Now modifying any file in your web app (whether it's a .v file with the backend logic or a compiled .html template file) will result in an instant refresh of your app in the browser.
-No need to quit the app, rebuild it, and refresh the page in the browser!

 ## Deploying vweb apps

 All the code, including HTML templates, is in one binary file.
 That's all you need to deploy.